Kawaiisu

-The Kawaiisu (pronounced: "ka-wai-ah-soo") are a Indigenous peoples of California in the United States who live in the Tehachapi Valley and to the north across the Tehachapi Pass in the southern Sierra Nevada, toward Lake Isabella and Walker Pass.
+The Kawaiisu are an Indigenous peoples of California in the United States who live in the Tehachapi Valley and to the north across the Tehachapi Pass in the southern Sierra Nevada, toward Lake Isabella and Walker Pass.

 Historically, the Kawaiisu also traveled eastward on food-gathering trips to areas in the northern Mojave Desert, to the north and northeast of the Antelope Valley, Searles Valley, as far east as the Panamint Valley, the Panamint Mountains, and the western edge of Death Valley.
 Today, some Kawaiisu people are enrolled in the Tule River Indian Tribe.

 Language

 The Kawaiisu language, or Tehachapi, is a member of the Southern Numic division of the Uto-Aztecan language family.
 The Kawaiisu homeland was bordered by speakers of non-Numic Uto-Aztecan languages.
 The Kitanemuk to the south spoke Takic, the Tübatulabal to the north spoke the Tübatulabal language.
 The Yokuts (Monilabal) to the west were non-Uto-Aztecan.
 Because they also spoke a Southern Numic language, the Chemehuevi to the east are the closest linguistic relatives to Kawaiisu.